 Fireflies are one example of bioluminescence that you may already be familiar with.
 However, most bioluminescence is found in organisms that live in the ocean.
-Glow worms, giant glowing squid, and shining sea snails all contain elements of bioluminescence.
+Glow worms, giant glowing squids, jellyfish and shining sea snails all contain elements of bioluminescence.

 One thing you can be sure of is that no bioluminescent organism provides as interactive an experience as the dinoflagellates (plankton) that occupy Puerto Rico’s bioluminescent bays.

-“Dinoflagellate is the name of the glowing organism,” says Velazquez.
+“Dinoflagellate is the name of the glowing organism,” says Sanchez.
 “They are a single-celled plankton, a microorganism called Pyrodinium bahamense.
 They are half animal, half plant.
 Their bodies contain chlorophyll which helps them prepare food by photosynthesis.
-Scientists believe that their glow is a defense against their predators,” she shared.
+Scientists believe that their glow is a defense against their predators.” he shared.

-Velazquez pulls her hand through the water, activating the dinoflagellate’s glow on a tour of Mosquito Bay.
+Sanchez pulls his hand through the water, activating the dinoflagellate’s glow.

 When the dinoflagellate plankton is disturbed, they emit a neon blue glow.